Sutto/barista/README.md

 To your Gemfile and run bundle install.

-As you place .coffee files in app/coffeescripts, it will automatically handle them for you.

-Please note that for Jammit compatibility etc, by default in test and dev mode it will automatically compile all coffeescripts that have changed before rendering the page.
+Please note that for Jammit compatibility, in test and dev mode (by default) it will automatically compile all CoffeeScripts that have changed before rendering the page.

 Barista works out of the box with Rails 3 (and theoretically, Rails 2) - with support for Rack if you're willing to set it up manually.
+More docs on how to set it up for other platforms will be posted in the near future.

 ## Configuration ##